 If you are looking for additional Verbal Reasoning practice questions, try one of our full PrepPacks below!

-There are 40 questions on this section of the ISEE.
-Our PrepPacks include two full simulations of the test for a total of 80 Verbal Reasoning questions, providing you with everything you need to master this section.
+This section of the ISEE has 40 questions.
+Our PrepPacks include two full simulations of the test, for a total of 80 Verbal Reasoning questions, providing you with everything you need to master this section.

-The next section of the ISEE test is Quantitative Reasoning, which consists of math word problems and quantitative comparisons.
-The word problems include a number of different basic math subjects that you will need to be familiar with, but the problems are generally designed so that they can be solved primarily with logical thinking.
-The comparison problems simply ask you to identify which of two expressions is greater in value, if they are equal, or if there is not enough information to determine.
+The next section of the ISEE is Quantitative Reasoning, which consists of math word problems and quantitative comparisons.
+The word problems are linked to the NCMT Standards.
+They are generally designed to be solved primarily through logical reasoning rather than computation.
+The comparison problems simply ask you to determine which of two expressions is greater in value, if they are equal, or if there is not enough information to determine.
 You have 35 minutes to complete this section.

 Mr. Collins asked his students to write down the number of glasses of milk each of them drink in a week.
 The bar graph below represents that data: